incident-io/terraform-provider-incident/docs/resources/catalog_entries.md

   As this resource loads content from an existing catalog source into the incident.io catalog, it requires that each entry is given a stable identifier that can uniquely identify it in the upstream system.
-  We call this the 'external ID' and might be something like:
+  We call this the 'external ID' and it might be something like:
   The ID of the entry in a custom catalog, often the primary key of the entryAny stable human identifier (often called a slug) that uniquely reference the entry
   This external ID is what we use as a map key for the entries attribute, and how we map changes to one entry to an update to that same entry when the upstream changes.